 - A2.02 Pedestrian Circulation The District is interconnected with a series of pedestrian walkways and sidewalks of varying widths and materials.
 Walkways define open space areas, connect buildings, and create multiple routes to a given point.
 The master plan outlines basic walkway areas; development within each parcel should explore parcel-specific path systems to engage public spaces and reduce the desire for shortcut paths.
 Pedestrian walkway design and materials shall comply with Section A3.04 Paving and Curbing. - A2.03 Vehicular Circulation Clearwater Drive constitutes the primary vehicular circulation path for the neighborhood, connecting directly to US Route 1.
 Secondary streets, drives, and accessways to and from Clearwater Drive are identified on the District master plan.
+A new bus stop, an addition to the existing route along Clearwater Drive, may be incorporated at the corner of Clearwater Drive and the town green.

-Traffic calming along Clearwater Drive may include material, texture, and/or color changes in the roadway, an activated street edge, and on-street parking (fig 4.1).
+Traffic calming along Clearwater Drive may include material, texture, and/or color changes in the roadway, an activated street edge, and on-street parking (fig 4-1).

 Vehicular movement patterns in the District and within each development parcel shall be designed to minimize the need for wayfinding signage, and to discourage the use of linked parking areas for through traffic.
 The crossing of vehicle and pedestrian paths shall be kept to a minimum in all parcels.
-Separate or parallel routes for pedestrians and vehicles, especially delivery vehicles, utilizing a minimum number of crossings create safer conditions for all (figs 4.2, 4.3, 4.4).
+Separate or parallel routes for pedestrians and vehicles, especially delivery vehicles, utilizing a minimum number of crossings create safer conditions for all (figs 4-2, 4-3, 4-4).

 Bicycle traffic is supported throughout the district and bicyclists should be encouraged to travel on paved roadways and drives through the use of appropriate travel and turning lanes designated by color and/or material.
-Public areas and buildings shall be provided with exterior or interior bicycle storage racks; rack locations visible near access ramps discourages bicycle traffic on the sidewalk and minimizes bicycle/ pedestrian conflicts.
+Public areas and buildings shall be provided with exterior or interior bicycle storage racks; rack locations visible near access ramps discourages bicycle traffic on the sidewalk and minimizes bicycle/pedestrian conflicts.

-fig 4.3: Separate Pedestrian Crossing and Sidewalk Leading Away from Wide Intersection fig 4.1: Active Street Edge fig 4.2: Pedestrian Crossing and Shared, Connected Parking fig 4.4: Pedestrian Crossing and Connecting Parking
+fig 4-3: Separate Pedestrian Crossing and Sidewalk Leading Away from Wide Intersection fig 4-1: Active Street Edge fig 4-2: Pedestrian Crossing and Shared, Connected Parking fig 4-4: Pedestrian Crossing and Connecting Parking